orlando724/orlando724/README.md

 - 👋 Hi, I’m @orlando724
-- 👀 I’m interested in collaboprating with others to deliver technology to organizations
+- 👀 I’m interested in collaborating with others to deliver technology to organizations
 - 🌱 I’m currently learning AI at Northwestern Kellogg School of Management
 - 💞️ I’m looking to collaborate on tools and processes to make work more efficient
 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/oquesada/)